ThimbleFire/godot-loot-roll-prototype/README.md

 ![image](https://i.imgur.com/TTpKgMs.png)

 We declare Goblin in-game.
-We start by getting its id.
+We start by getting its id.<br>
 `database.query_with_bindings("SELECT id FROM Monsters WHERE name = ?", [monster_name])`

 **Monsters**